-The school has effective safeguarding policies and procedures including a Child Protection and

-Safeguarding Policy, a Code of Conduct, a Behaviour Policy and a response to children who go missing from education.
+The school has effective safeguarding policies and procedures including a Child Protection and Safeguarding Policy, a Code of Conduct, a Behaviour Policy and a response to children who go missing from education.

-Policies are consistent with Surrey Safeguarding Children's Partnership (SSCP) and statutory requirements and that the Child Protection and Safeguarding Policy is reviewed annually and available on the school website.
+Policies are consistent with Surrey Safeguarding Children's Partnership (SSCP) and statutory requirements, are reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt and that the Safeguarding and Child Protection policy is available on the setting website.

-The SSCP is informed in line with local requirements about the discharge of duties via the biennial safeguarding audit.
+The SSCP is informed in line with local requirements about the discharge of duties via the Biennial (s 157 s 175) Statutory Audit for Safeguarding Arrangements and Termly Safeguarding Data Collections via PHEW to Surrey County Council.